Suraj-1309/GfG-160-Days-of-Problem-Solving/README.md

 # Questions As per the Day:
 Day 1 - Second Largest <br/>
-Day 2 - Move All Zeros To End
+Day 2 - Move All Zeros To End <br/>
+Day 3 - Reverse an Array